top of page

 Connected group concept as many different ropes tied and linked together as an unbreakable

-Resilience Research: Reviewing Research with Transgender Communities
+Resilience Research: Reviewing Research with Transgender and Nonbinary Communities

 Researchers: This study is led by Dr. Jae Puckett.
 The review of measures of resilience was conducted in collaboration with Dr. Em Matsuno (Arizona State University) and Sergio Domínguez (University of Wisconsin-Madison).